 Beware of faux feelings—like showing anger when you’re actually afraid or showing sadness when you’re actually angry.
 Express yourself wholeheartedly.
 Responding to others—with authenticity & integrity—instead of your knee-jerk reactions of fight, flight or freeze.

-Try values-based relating.
+Try needs-based relating.
 Naming your emotions, your needs or values and the same for the other person.
-For example:

-Have the courage to change the things you can, accept the things you can’t & the wisdom to know the difference.
+Have the courage to change the things you can, accept the things you can’t and the wisdom to know the difference.